microsoft/DynamicTelemetry/docs/docs/Scenarios.Reliability.document.md

 This involves analyzing the collected data to understand the system's behavior and identify any potential issues.
-The developer will use the simplified failures (error codes, crashes, or thrown exceptions) as indication that the software is not performacing to specification, and will then open up log files and source code to figure out what happened.
+The developer will use the simplified failures (error codes, crashes, or thrown exceptions) as indication that the software is not performing to specification, and will then open up log files and source code to figure out what happened.

 Finally, it's essential to inform the operator about the test results.